ncatlab/nlab-content/pages/452.md

 preserves certain colimits (see reference below).

 This last example was one of the first investigated by Whitehead and his proof appears also in a little book by Hilton.
 See also [[Nonabelian algebraic topology]].
+But the more general result of Brown and Higgins determines also the group $\pi_2(X \cup CA,X,x)$ as a crossed $\pi_1(X,x)$ module, so that Whitehead's result is the case $A$ is a wedge of circles.